penguinity/penguinity.github.io/ai-ops-case-studies.md

 <img width="495" height="263" alt="image" src="https://github.com/user-attachments/assets/2bf7103b-9db5-46b8-9e94-83718d3ceb52" /><br><br>

 Note: *Above is a view of the structured database used to transform raw actions into training data.
-This enables transition from blind filtering to data-driven refinement, directly reducing the volume of manual appeals by identifying where automated rules require more nuance in a highly sensitive cancer support community.*
+This enables transition from blind filtering to data-driven refinement, directly reducing the volume of manual appeals by identifying where automated rules require more nuance in a highly sensitive cancer support community.
+Through hyper-strict programmatic guard-railing and human oversight, absolutely no PII is stored within this database.*

 ---